jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

 ### Lab

 You will need to do some research and find the download links for the Linux and BSD based distros below and install them in VirtualBox.
 Complete each install to disk.
 Assume each instance listed below is 64-bit version.
 Take a screen shot of each desktop after logging in.
-Note that some of these operating systems have no GUIs.

   + Debian Based
-        - Ubuntu 16.04 Desktop edition
+        - Ubuntu 17.04 Desktop edition
         - Linux Mint 18
+        - Lubuntu 17.04 Desktop edition
-        - Lubuntu 16.04 Desktop edition
+        - Xubuntu 16.04 Desktop edition
-        - gNewSense 3.1
+        - Trisquel Linux
-        - Debian 8
+        - Debian 9

     + Red Hat Based
-        - Fedora 24
-        - Fedora 25
+        - Fedora 26
-        - Centos 7
+        - Centos 7.x
-        - One additional Fedora spin of your choice

     + BSD based
-        - TruOS
-        - FreeBSD 11
-        - OpenBSD 5.8
+        - TrueOS (latest)
+        - Dragonfly BSD (latest)

 ![*Sample Deliverable*](images/Chapter-03/lab-sample-512-by-250.png "Sample Deliverable")